vigevenoj/demo-notifications/quakes/README.md

   * [Owntracks](http://owntracks.org) on your phone
   * An MQTT broker you can access from wherever you run this application
 1. A web service that accepts POSTed JSON in the form '{"origin": "", "title": "", "message": "" }'
-1. A certificate authority in order to generate
+1. A certificate authority in order to generate the following certificates
   * A CA certificate that both this project and the "destination" accept
   * A certificate to for the destination service to use
     * The CA certificate and destination certificate and key need to be packaged into a keystore for this service to trust them